 Additionally, since 1986, the United States Army Corps of Engineers has undertaken various channel deepening and selective widening projects for the Ambrose, Anchorage, Arthur Kill, Bay Ridge, Kill Van Kull, Newark Bay and Port Jersey Channels.
-These projects, which are approximately 99% complete, have resulted in the progressive deepening of the main channels of the New York and New Jersey Harbor from a depth of 35 feet down to 50 feet or greater.
+These projects, which have been completed, although the final cost of some of such projects are subject to certification by the United States Army Corps of Engineers, have resulted in the progressive deepening of the main channels of the New York and New Jersey Harbor from a depth of 35 feet down to 50 feet or greater.
 The Port Authority has entered into cost-sharing agreements with the United States Department of the Army and with certain utility companies with respect to these channel deepening projects.
-It is presently anticipated that the Port Authority's total aggregate share of the cost of these projects, including those projects that have already been completed, will be approximately \$976 million.
+It is presently anticipated that the Port Authority's total aggregate share of the cost of these projects will be approximately \$976 million.
 As of December 31, 2016, the Port Authority has provided approximately \$960 million in connection with these projects.